DavidSkura/zetl/README.md

 Download and install python (https://www.python.org/downloads/) to your local computer.

 ### 2. Install Postgres
+## zetl v2+ uses sqlite backend instead of postgres, so installing postgres is not mandatory.

 Download and install postgres (https://www.postgresql.org/download/) to your local computer.
 Remember the password.
 When you run zetl it will prompt you for database connection details.
 At the end of prompting, it will ask if you want